-Concealed Carry of Weapons and Firearms Without a License - HB 543 by Rep. Chuck Brannan (R-Lake City) and Rep. Bobby Payne (R-Palatka) and SB 150 by Sen. Jay Collins (R-Tampa) authorize a person to carry a concealed weapon or a concealed firearm without a specific license provided the person is carrying identification and produces that identification to law enforcement on demand.
-The bill also maintains concealed carry requirements for schools and school sponsored events.
+Concealed Carry of Weapons and Firearms Without a License - HB 543 by Rep. Chuck Brannan (R-Lake City) and Rep. Bobby Payne (R-Palatka) and SB 150 by Sen. Jay Collins (R-Tampa) authorize a person to carry a concealed weapon or a concealed firearm without a specific license provided the person satisfies the training requirements and criteria for receiving and maintaining a concealed weapons permit and produces that identification to law enforcement on demand.
+The bills also establish a number of school safety programs and protocols including allowing private schools to establish school safety officers and implement school guardian programs with local law enforcement agencies, maintaining concealed carry exclusion zones for schools and school sponsored events, requiring law enforcement agencies to adopt "Active Assailant Response" policies, requiring the development of a statewide school safety behavioral threat management operation process and database, and establishing a "Safe Schools Canine Program" to allow for gun sniffing dogs in schools.